kyessenov/semeru/README.md

 ## Example: trace collection

 _Note_:
 The scripts to collect traces expect to have `semeru-data` directory next to `semeru` directory that contains JAR files for the subject applications.
+This archive can be downloaded from [here (500MB)](http://groups.csail.mit.edu/cap/semeru/semeru-data.tar.gz).

 Execute the following command to collect jEdit complete traces: